usnistgov/fipy/documentation/SOLVERS.rst

 .. _PYSPARSE:

 --------
-PySparse
+Pysparse
 --------

 http://pysparse.sourceforge.net

-:term:`PySparse` is a fast serial sparse matrix library for :term:`Python`.
+:term:`Pysparse` is a fast serial sparse matrix library for :term:`Python`.
 It provides several sparse matrix storage formats and conversion methods.
 It also implements a number of iterative solvers, preconditioners, and interfaces to efficient factorization packages.
 The only requirement to